|

 In this hands-on session, we will learn some basic crochet stitches and start a a simple project.
 Some materials will be provided, but if you have a favorite pattern, crochet hook and/or yarn, bring it along.
 Kids are welcome, but may get frustrated.

-Dot Cutting a 78rpm Record To Programming Grid
+Cutting a 78rpm Record

 time: Friday, 3:00 - 4:15 pm